Talks on Internet treaty fail as U.S. bloc won't sign

 “Maybe in the future we could come to a fragmented Internet,” delegate Andrey Mukhanov, a top international official at Russia’s Ministry of Telecom and Mass Communications, told Reuters.
 “That would be negative for all, and I hope our American, European colleagues come to a constructive position.”

-Delegates from the United States and other holdout countries said they would continue to press at other international gatherings in support of what they call a “multi-stakeholder model,” in which private industry groups set standards and play a large role in the development of the medium.
+Delegates from the United States and other holdout countries said they would continue to press at other international gatherings for unified support of what they call a “multi-stakeholder model,” in which private industry groups set standards and play a large role in the development of the medium.

 Countries that had been seeking an expansion of the ITU role reacted with some bitterness to the failure to reach a consensus.